facebook/infer/_docs/01-threadsafety.md

 ```

 ### `@ReturnsOwnership`
-Infer does not warn on unprotected writes to “owned” objects.
-A method “owns” an object if that object is only referenced by local variables.
-Infer automatically tracks ownership through non-overridden methods but needs help with polymorphic ones.
-Annotate super-class and interface methods with `@ReturnsOwnership` if they return an object without saving it.
+Infer does not warn on unprotected writes to *owned* objects.
+An object is owned if it has been freshly allocated in the current thread and has not escaped to another thread.
+Infer automatically tracks ownership in most cases, but it needs help with `abstract` and `interface` methods that return ownership:

 ```
 @ThreadSafe